The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Stability of solutions and proof of existence

+We now determine a mechanism for perturbing $(\alpha,\beta)$ in order to create zeros for the different components of the solution vector.

-\begin{Lemma} Let $p,\,q$ and $\lambda$ be fixed.
-There exists $\alpha>0$ and $\beta>0$, such that both $u_1(t)$ and $w_1(t)$ have at least one zero each in $(0,t_\infty)$.
-In fact, we can find a pair $(\alpha,\beta)$, such that one of these two functions has at least two zeros, $0<t_1< t_2$, the other has one zero $0<r_1<t_2$ and these are the first zeros of the respective functions in $(0,t_\infty)$. \end{Lemma} \begin{proof} Firstly we show the first claim.
-By virtue of Remark~\ref{rem1}, if $\alpha>0$ and $\beta>0$ are such that one of the components, $u_1^1(t)\equiv u_1(t)$ or $w_1^1(t)\equiv w_1(t)$, is positive and does not vanish in $(0,t_\infty)$, then necessarily that component is eventually monotonic increasing and the other component has a zero and it is eventually monotonic decreasing.
-Therefore, in the rest of the proof of the first claim, we assume that it is $u^1_1(t)$ that is positive and does not vanish, aiming at contradictions.
+\begin{Corollary} Let $\lambda>0$ and $p,\,q>1$ be fixed.
+Consider the solution to the systems $(*)$-\eqref{initialstate}.
+There exist $\alpha>0$ and $\beta>0$, such that both $u_1(t)$ and $w_1(t)$ vanish at least once for $t>0$.
+Moreover, we can find a pair $(\alpha,\beta)\in(0, \infty)^2$, such that one of these two functions has at least two zeros, $0<t_1< t_2$, the other has one zero, $r_1\in(0,t_2)$, and these are the first zeros counting from the left of the respective functions. \end{Corollary} \begin{proof} We show the first claim.
+The other claims follow immediately from Remark~\ref{useful} taking $r_0=0$.
+Moreover, for the rest of the proof, we assume without loss of generality that $\alpha>0$ and $\beta>0$ are such that $u_1^1(t)\equiv u_1(t)$ has no positive zeros and is eventually monotonic increasing, while $w_1^1(t)\equiv w_1(t)$ has only one positive zero and is eventually monotonic decreasing.
+We are going to invoke Lemma~\ref{lemaA}, therefore let us set $(\alpha_1,\beta_1)=(\alpha,\beta)$.

 Let $t_1>0$ be such that $w_1^1(t_1)=0$ and $w_1^1(t)>0$ for all $t\in(0,t_1)$.
 Then $(u_2^1)'(t_1)=0$ and $(u_2^1)'(t)<0$ for all $t\in(0,t_1)$.
 Hence $u^1_1(t)$ is concave for all $t\in (0,t_1)$.
 Let